Skip to content

 Uses in watchmaking

 Indeed, watchmakers appreciate aventurine not only for its beauty but also for its unique character: each aventurine dial is different and therefore unique.
-A part of randomness in a piece of fine watchmaking that leaves no room for chance is a contradiction that does not leave one indifferent.
+A touch of randomness in a piece of fine watchmaking that leaves no room for chance is a contradiction that does not leave one indifferent.

 Conclusion

-It is now up to smaller, bolder watchmakers to follow suit.
+Now it's up to smaller, bolder watchmakers to follow suit.
 This is how we unveil our first watch with an aventurine dial: the Paul 24H.

 SOURCES: